vuciv/vim-bujo/README.md

 ## Screenshots

-This gif shows how the TODO list opens up in vim.
+This gif shows how the Todo list opens up in vim.

 ![Gif of Bujo use](https://raw.githubusercontent.com/jfonseca8/vim-bujo/master/screenshots/bujo.gif)